2030 Climate Action Plan

 What is the Climate Action Plan?

 The 2030 Climate Action Plan (CAP) is a document approved by City Council in 2021 which lays out the path to a just and sustainable Tacoma.
-It has over twenty Targets for 2030, including greenhouse gas reductions, protections for people, infrastructure, and natural systems, and better-connected communities.
-Along with its 2030 Target Indicators, the CAP outlines municipal and community implementation Actions.
-These Actions take place in three year cycles.
+It has over 20 Targets for 2030, including greenhouse gas reductions, protections for people, infrastructure, and natural systems, and better-connected communities.
+Along with its 2030 Target Indicators, the CAP outlines municipal and community implementation actions.
+These actions take place in three year cycles.

 Community-Centered Climate Action